pschool-in/curriculum/content/grammar/new-topics/clauses.md

 # Clauses

 ## Objectives
-To be able to identify that a clause in a sentence has a subject and a verb.
+1. To be able to identify that a clause in a sentence has a subject and a verb.
-To identify that clauses are of two types - dependent and independent clause.
+2. To identify that clauses are of two types - dependent and independent clauses.
-To to be able to know that dependent clause in a sentence is introduced by subordinating conjunctions.
+3. To to be able to know that dependent clause in a sentence is introduced by subordinating conjunctions.

 ### Reading Notes